 To learn more about nitrates and nitrites, this article from Dr. Axe breaks it down in an easy-to-understand format.

 For best results cure and cook your corned beef.
-Then place in a large freezer bag or plastics container with the broth.
+Then place it in a large freezer bag or plastic container with the broth.

 Freezing corned beef in its own broth keeps it nice and moist so we can pull it out for our St. Patty's Day feast or a Saturday afternoon Reuben.